kureta/film/README.md

 The composition is constructed in [December.ipynb](https://github.com/kureta/film/blob/master/December.ipynb) notebook.
 Graphical score was created using numpy.
 Final render of the score follower video is on [YouTube](https://www.youtube.com/watch?v=LT73XTeWyMo).

+I am currently working on a real-time, 48kHz, Pytorch implementation of the model [here](https://github.com/kureta/performer).